JCSDA/jedi-docs/docs/developer/practices/gitflow.rst

    - Temporary: deleted after they are merged
 - :code:`bugfix/*` branches
    - For correcting errors or omissions
-   - Branch off of develop
+   - Branch off of develop (or a feature branch)
-   - Merge back into develop
+   - Merge back into develop (or a feature branch)
    - Temporary: deleted after they are merged
 - :code:`hotfix/*` branches
    - For correcting errors or omissions